 Tracy Dodds, Author and former Sports Journalist

 Tracy Dodds was one of the first women to cover sports for a major publication.
 Dodds has covered college football and basketball including Final Four tournaments and the Rose Bowl, Orange Bowl, Sugar Bowl and Cotton Bowl.
 She was the first woman to be inducted into the Indiana Sportswriters and Sportscasters Hall of Fame.
 She covered the 1982, 1988 and 1996 Olympic games.
 She is currently writing the biography for former UCLA Basketball star and coach Larry Farmer.
+If you want to bet on any sports, you can do so in confidence on sites such as betmove.

 Major General Erika Steuterman, USAF (Retired)